steveww/film-negative/README.md

 Copy the `film-negative.scm` file into either of these directories.
 Restart GIMP if it's already running.

+Alternatively, there is an install script for Mac and Linux systems `deploy.sh`.

 ## Usage

 The script will appear as the menu option Colours -> Colour Negative in the GIMP main menu.